Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 \begin{defi}[Collapsed Anosov flow] A partially hyperbolic diffeomorphism $f: M \to M$ is a \emph{collapsed Anosov flow} if there is a topological Anosov flow $\phi_t: M \to M$, a self orbit equivalence $\beta: M \to M$ of $\phi_t$ and a continuous map $h: M \to M$ homotopic to the identity such that: \begin{enumerate} \item $h$ maps orbits of the flow injectively onto $C^1$ curves tangent\footnote{With the results in this article we also prove that the map $h$ maps weak stable and weak unstable leaves of $\phi_t$ into $C^1$ surfaces tangent respectively to $E^{cs}$ and $E^{cu}$.
 See the discussion in \cite{BFP}.
 For the purposes of this introduction, this definition will be ok.} to the center direction $E^c$ of $f$, \item one has that $f \circ h = h \circ \beta$. \end{enumerate} \end{defi}

+For a precise definition of a topological Anosov flow, see \S~\ref{ss.discretisedandcollapsed}.
+It is a generalization of an Anosov flow.

-In \cite{BFP} we studied this definition and many of its possible variants.
+In \cite{BFP} we studied Definition \ref{def.cafw}, and many of its possible variants.
 We showed that there are many examples of partially hyperbolic diffeomorphisms in 3-manifolds verifying this definition.
 We also studied different equivalent formulations and conditions that ensure that a partially hyperbolic diffeomorphism verifies this property.
+As we already remarked the conception of the idea of a collapsed Anosov flow originated directly from the results and properties proved in this article.